locationtech/geotrellis/docs/guide/ingests.rst

 source of imagery.

 To this end, we've introduced the `RasterSource` which lazily represents some source of imagery.
+The format might be TIFFs or PNGs.
+For TIFFs, it is advised to use COGs or the TIFF is converted to tiled format using ``gdal_translate in.tif out.tif -co TILED=YES`` for faster processing.
+Images could be backed by
-The format might be TIFFs or PNGs, images could be backed by S3 or your local hard drive - the `RasterSource` interface is abstract with respect to such details.
+S3 or your local hard drive - the `RasterSource` interface is abstract with respect to such details.